Other Stamp Duty refunds

 To claim a refund where transitional arrangements apply, you should:

-In your letter you should:
+In your correspondence you should:

 • quote the Document ID (you will find this on the original Stamp Duty return)

-• confirm that you have amended the return and are seeking a refund.
+• confirm that you have amended the return and are seeking a refund

 • a certified copy of the binding contract